jeetrex17/jeetrex17.github.io/_posts/2025-10-09-making-shell-in-c.md

 {
   int i;

-  // checking if pressed enter
+  // First, check if the user just pressed enter if (args[0] == NULL) {
-  if (args[0] == NULL) {
+    // An empty command was entered.
-    return 1;
+    return 1; // 1 means "keep looping"
   }

   // If not empty, loop through our builtins